box/developer.box.com/guides/folders/single/rename.md

 # Name restrictions

-There are some restrictions to the file name.
+There are some restrictions to the folder name.
 Names containing non-printable ASCII characters, forward and backward slashes (`/`, `\`), as well as names with trailing spaces are prohibited.